MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L02_Create_entities.md

 5. Click **+Add** next to **Calculated or Rollup**.
 Click **+Calculation.**

 6. Click **Save**.
 A pop-up window should appear allowing you to configure the calculation.
+(You may need to disable a pop-up blocker.)

 9. Click **Add Action**.

-10. Enter *DIFFINDAYS(NOW(), crXXX_enddate)* and click on the checkmark.
-Note that crXXX is environment dependent and the name of your environment will be different.
+10. Enter *DIFFINDAYS(NOW(), crXXX_enddate)*.
+Note
+    that crXXX is environment dependent and the name of your environment will be different.
 To find your environment-specific designation, type **cr** and wait for the field to auto filter to your environment.

-11. Click the check box.
+11. Click the check mark.
+(Depending on your window size, you may need to click out of the text box to see the check mark.)

 12. Click **Save and Close**.